Subtrees

 1. Check Out the main repository’s branch which should be split back.

-SmartGit will not actually split changes back to this particular branch but the branch selection serves primarily to identify to which subtree the changes should be split back.
+[!NOTE] SmartGit will not actually split changes back to this particular branch, but the branch selection serves primarily to identify to which subtree the changes should be split back.
 The underlying Git command will then detect the appropriate subtree commits onto which the new commits will be split back.
+The selected branch pointer itself will be moved to the HEAD of the generated history.

 3. To push changes back to your remote subtree repository, tracking between the local subtree branch which has just been updated/created in step 2 and the remote subtree branch has to be set up.
 This can optionally be done as part of the Add wizard or you can do it manually: